CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 * To run a subset of tests, right-click on a test package, test class, or a test and choose `Run as` > `JUnit Test`

 > Note: <br>
-> If you have the Eclemma plugin installed, you may instead choose Coverage As > JUnit test instead to obtain code coverage results.
+> If you have the Eclemma plugin installed, you may instead choose Coverage As > JUnit Test instead to obtain code coverage results.

 **Using Gradle**: